Do you know if corrosion is taking place inside your dry or wet pipe fire sprinkler system?

 Handheld Gas Analyzer

-Provided with every nitrogen generator, the handheld nitrogen gas analyzer (PHGA-1) is a versatile, mobile and cost-effective way of measuring gas composition inside your fire sprinkler system or at the nitrogen generator.
+Provided with every nitrogen generator, the handheld nitrogen gas analyzer (PHGA-1) is a versatile, mobile and cost-effective way of measuring gas composition inside your fire sprinkler monitoring system or at the nitrogen generator.

 If monitoring through a BMS or fire alarm system is not desired or available, the PHGA-1 is the next best thing to sample gas composition.
 Unlike the SGA-1, the PHGA-1 can be used for both dry pipe nitrogen inerting and wet pipe nitrogen inerting applications.